 - Show transcript evidence of successfully completing four years of the same foreign language in high school.

-- Demonstrate proficiency through a placement exam or other means through the Department of Foreign Languages and Literatures.
+- Demonstrate proficiency through a placement exam or other means through the Department of World Languages and Literatures.

-- Participate and complete preapproved language courses in a study abroad program.
+- Participate in and complete preapproved language courses in a study abroad program.

 - Languages offered at the University: American Sign Language, Arabic, Basque, Chinese, French, German, Italian, Japanese, Portuguese and Spanish.

 Most liberal arts majors require completion of a minor program of study.
 You can declare any of the minor programs offered by any college at the university.
 Generally, you cannot declare a major and minor in the same subject (see the General Catalog or consult an advisor for further information).

 - A multiple major is earned if a student wishes to major in multiple programs leading to the same degree name — for example, majors leading to a Bachelor of Arts degree.
 Students who earn a multiple major with at least one major under the College of Liberal Arts are required to fulfill all of the college's general requirements for a bachelor's degree except that a minor in a third area is optional.
 The minor will not be waived automatically.
 You will need to contact a college advisor to request the minor requirements be waived.

 - A multiple degree is earned if a student wishes to major in multiple programs leading to different degrees — for example, one major leading to a Bachelor of Arts degree and another major leading to a Bachelor of Science degree.
 Students who earn multiple degrees with at least one major under the College of Liberal Arts are required to fulfill all of the college's general requirements for a bachelor's degree except that a minor is optional.
 The minor will not be waived automatically.
 You will need to email a college advisor to request the minor requirements be waived.

 Students in the College of Liberal Arts who earn a 3.7 GPA in a semester (minimum of 12 graded credits required) will be on the Dean's List.